Who is Andrew Hersey?

 What happened to the music playlist?
 Where did it go?

-The playlist now has its own home at itdo.name, partly because Al and Phoebe are starting a podcast in the next month or two.
+The playlist now has its own home at itdo.name.
+Al and Phoebe have a podcast.
 You should go check that out.

 What's next?
 Any plans coming up?